 Posted on Monday, May 17, 2010

-Before you assume that a trip to Montreal is the linguistic equivalent of a trip to Paris, however, it’s important to be aware that Quebecois French is unique, with its own dialect, slang and vocabulary differing significantly from the standard style of French language spoken in France.
+But don’t assume that a trip to Montreal is the linguistic equivalent of a trip to Paris.
+Quebecois French is unique, with its own dialect, slang and vocabulary differing significantly from the standard style of French language spoken in France.

 Pronunciation in Quebec vs. France